Skip to main content

 Lubbock, Texas · FDIC Cert #25103

-City Bank is an FDIC-insured bank (Certificate #25103) with $4.2B in total assets and $3.7B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for City Bank, an FDIC-insured bank (Certificate #25103) with $4.2B in total assets and $3.7B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Lubbock, Texas, the bank maintains a Tier 1 capital ratio of 12.86% (Well-Capitalized) and a nonperforming loan ratio of 0.75%.
-BankHealthData assigns a composite Health Grade of B (79/100).
+BankHealthData assigns a composite Health Grade of B (79/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 City Bank (FDIC cert 25103) is a mid-sized bank with $4.2B in total assets and $3.7B in deposits, based in Lubbock, Texas.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.